-We will discuss tips, tricks and shortcuts to improve the safety of your design with proven methods.
+We will discuss tips, tricks, and shortcuts to improve your design with proven methods while keeping power safety in mind.

 Isolation of High Voltage Circuits